rmcorre/folio-frontend/README.md

 presentation.

 This was mostly an excercise to try to duplicate a design and to split that design into React components.
-It was also useful to learn about new features that could be added to provide a better UI experience.
+It was also useful to learn about new features that could be added to improve the UX/UI.

 Changes made from folio-frontend-old:
 * Use only functional components and hooks